Hi, I’m Blake. Welcome to my little corner of the web.

 I’m a traveling writer and experiential educator with a deep love for adventure.

-Right now I’m living in Europe for a couple years: dancing, cycling, taking trains everywhere, finishing up my next book (Dirtbag Rich), and publishing regularly on The Adventures of Blake.
+Currently I’m in Europe: dancing, cycling, hiking, taking trains everywhere, finishing up my next book (Dirtbag Rich), and publishing The Adventures of Blake.

-🚲 April-September 2026, I’m on my bicycle in the USA: visiting friends, talking about Dirtbag Rich, and giving workshops for teenagers.
-I’ll be in New England (April), Colorado & Utah (May), California (June/July), Oregon (August), and Washington/BC (September).
+🚲 April-September 2026, I’m on my bicycle in the USA: talking about Dirtbag Rich, and giving teen workshops, and revisiting my favorite wildernesses.
+Here’s the plan.

 ✍️ Recent writing